 While you might start using drugs or alcohol to have fun or to see what they’re like, the truth is that you’re already 1/3 of the way down the path to addiction.
 So-called gateway drugs can be addictive in and of themselves, but they can also lead you to start using more addictive and destructive drugs as you get more curious or want to chase a stronger high.

 The truth is that recreational use can be dangerous, no matter what substance you use.
 Monitor yourself for the signs of regular use, risky use, dependence and addiction and be aware of the side-effects of any substances you use.
+Please reach out to our Chandler drug addiction and rehab advisers if you or a loved one has become addicted to substances.

 [easy-social-share buttons=”facebook,twitter” counters=0 style=”button” twitter_user=”@recoveryvillage” point_type=”simple” facebook_text=”Share” twitter_text=”Tweet”]